tavianator/tavianator.com/src/README.md

 # Welcome

-I'm Tavian, a master's student in the [Reliable Computer Systems] lab at the [David R. Cheriton School of Computer Science], [University of Waterloo].
+I'm Tavian, a PhD student in the [Reliable Computer Systems] lab at the [David R. Cheriton School of Computer Science], [University of Waterloo].
 I used to work at [Microsoft Research Montreal], and before that at a startup called [Maluuba], and at the [University of Calgary].

 [Reliable Computer Systems]: https://rcs.uwaterloo.ca/